 LOOT’s initialisation can be customised using command line parameters:

-- Set the game to run for.
-If the supplied game folder name is valid, the default and last game values are ignored.
-The default folder names are
+Set the game to run for.
+If the supplied game identifier is recognised, the default and last game values are ignored.
+The game identifiers recognised by default are

 Skyrim Special Edition,

 Enderal Special Edition.
 If you have multiple installs of a supported game then their identifiers will be different.
 The identifier values are the same as the game installs’ LOOT folder names, which are visible in LOOT’s Settings dialog.